-If a centrifuge is used for a blood sample, a more or less cloudy liquid (depending on the blood´s fat content) can be seen from which red sediment has settled.
-The liquid component represents the blood plasma and the sediment the cruor of the blood cells.
-The ratio of plasma to blood cells is indicated by the hematocrit.
-Physiologically, it is at 42% in women and at 45% in men, respectively.
+If a centrifuge is used for a blood sample, a more or less cloudy liquid (depending on the blood’s fat content) can be seen from which the red sediment has settled.
+The liquid component represents the blood plasma and the sediment, the cruor of the blood cells.
+The hematocrit indicates the ratio of plasma to blood cells.
+Physiologically, it is 42% for women and 45% for men.

-The plasma makes up approximately 55% of the blood.
+The plasma makes up approx. 55% of the blood.
 It contains water, proteins, ions, hormones, and physically dissolved gases.
-Furthermore, serum can be extracted from the blood plasma which is free of clotting factors.
+Furthermore, the serum can be extracted from the blood plasma, which is free of clotting factors.